jtmoka/jtmoka.github.io/projects/the-fall-of-time.md

 </div>

 I took a class on computer art, my first semester.
 My second project was to make a poster, for a fake move.
 The process of this system is very similar to computer programming.
 I learned how to install and use software, in his program.

+I have two other projects, for the class.
+The first was to draw a picture, using the software.
+The third was to make a cinematic trailer for a different fake movie.
+Each project, used different adobe software.